soledadli/interactive-Covid-19-dashboard/README.md

 * Dataset_COVID_confiremed_complete.csv
 * Dataset_COVID_recovered_complete.csv

-each of the files has the following columns:
+Columns in the datasets:

-Country / region: identifies the name of the country in English.
+- `Country / region`: identifies the name of the country
-Province / state: identifies the name of the states in English that make up countries such as China, Canada, Australia or overseas territories such as Denmark, the Netherlands or France.
+- `Province / state`: identifies the name of the states
-latitude: is one of the geographic coordinates that specifies the north – south position of a point on the Earth's surface.
+- `Latitude`: the geographic coordinates that specifies the north – south position of a point on the Earth's surface.
-Longitude: it is one of the geographic coordinates that specifies the east – west position of a point on the Earth's surface.
+- `Longitude`: the geographic coordinates that specifies the east – west position of a point on the Earth's surface.
-Date: identifies the accumulated cases per day in each of the countries.
+- `Date`: identifies the cumulative cases per day in each of the countries.

-- To calulcate the normalization we acquire to get the population of the each country https://www.kaggle.com/tanuprabhu/population-by-country-2020 and we only used Country and Population.
+To calulcate the normalization we acquire to get the population of the each country https://www.kaggle.com/tanuprabhu/population-by-country-2020 and we only used Country and Population.

 ## Installation Requirements
 To install the project dependencies run pip install -r requirements.txt